christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 ## Camera Culling

-Camera culling is a basic method that allows to develop to only work with objects and entities that are only on the camera viewport.
+Camera culling is a basic method that allows to the program to work with objects and entities that are only on the camera viewport.
 This is used to save resources to the machine.
 It helps especially in games with large worlds and a lot of entities to render.
 We will see the effect in program later.

 # Different approaches by different games